gokulkrishnan2005/19CS301-Module33/README.md

 ### RESULT
-Thus the python program for printing a tuple with numbers that are multiples of 5 up to n, was implemented and executed successfully.
+Thus the python program for printing a tuple with numbers that are multiples of 9 up to N, was implemented and executed successfully.

 Exp.No:3(e)	SEB- STRING SLICING
 ### AIM